The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: The Parametrization of Discounted State-Action Frequencies

 \section{The Parametrization of Discounted State-Action Frequencies}

-In this section we show that in POMDPs the discounted state-action frequencies, the value function and the expected cumulative reward are rational functions and relate their rational degree, which can be interpreted as a measure of their complexity, to the degree of observability.
+In this section we show that the discounted state-action frequencies, the value function and the expected cumulative reward of POMDPs are rational functions and relate their rational degree, which can be interpreted as a measure of their complexity, to the degree of observability.
 Here, we say that a function is a rational function of degree at most \(k\) if it is the fraction of two polynomials of degree at most \(k\).
-First note that by Cramer's rule {(see details in Appendix \ref{app:sec:2.2})}, it holds that
+By Cramer's rule {(see Appendix \ref{app:sec:2.2})}, it holds that

-where $(I-\gamma p_\pi^T)_s^\mu$ denotes the matrix obtained by replacing the \(s\)-row of $I-\gamma p_\pi^T$ with $\mu$. {Since $p_\pi$ is linear in $\pi$ and the determinant is a polynomial, this is a rational function in the entries of $\pi$.} For the degree, we show the following result in Appendix \ref{app:sec:2.1}.
+where $(I-\gamma p_\pi^T)_s^\mu$ denotes the matrix obtained by replacing the \(s\)-row of $I-\gamma p_\pi^T$ with $\mu$. {Since $p_\pi$ depends linearly on $\pi$ and the determinant is a polynomial, this is a rational function in the entries of $\pi$.} For the degree, we show the following result in Appendix \ref{app:sec:2.1}.

 \begin{restatable}[Degree of POMDPs]{theo}{theoDegPOMDPs} Let \((\mathcal S, \mathcal O, \mathcal A, \alpha, \beta, r)\) be a POMDP, \(\mu\in\Delta_\mathcal S\) be an initial distribution and \(\gamma\in(0, 1)\) a discount factor.
 The state-action frequencies $\eta^{\pi, \mu}_\gamma$ and $\rho^{\pi, \mu}_\gamma$, the value function $V^\pi_\gamma$ and the expected cumulative reward $R_\gamma^\mu(\pi)$ are rational functions with common denominator in the entries of the policy $\pi$.
 Further, if they are restricted to the subset \(\Pi\subseteq\Delta_\mathcal A^\mathcal O\) of policies which agree with a fixed policy \(\pi_0\) on all states outside of \(O\subseteq\mathcal O\), they have degree at most